Building an HTML Contact Form: Best Practices and Accessibility Tips

 Autocomplete, Input Modes, and Small UX Wins

-for predictable payloads and layout. - Labels over placeholders: Placeholders vanish; keep visible labels for clarity and a11y.
+• Labels over placeholders: Placeholders vanish; visible labels persist and serve all users.

 Server-Side: Validation, Rate Limits, and Safe Notifications

-- Notify safely: Send a concise email to your team; redact secrets; log minimally.
+• Notify safely: Send a concise email to your team; redact secrets; store only what you must.

 Bonus: Honeypots That Stop Bots (Without Hurting UX)